MarkCWirt/MIDIUtil/README.rst

 Installation
 ------------

-The latest, stable version of MIDIUtil is hosted at the Python Package index and can be installed via the normal channels:
+The latest, stable version of MIDIUtil is hosted at the `Python Package Index <https://pypi.python.org/pypi/MIDIUtil/>`__ and can be installed via the normal channels:

 .. code:: bash